 Suggestion 1

 ICANN org should implement an online progress tracking function for each recommendation from each review team.
 By providing online visibility into progress throughout the implementation, the whole community can observe implementation details and provide feedback on any shortcomings.
 To accomplish the desired transparency and visibility, greater granularity regarding the implementation plans and progress are needed than can be seen on the CCT implementation web pages today.
-SSR2 Review Team believes that Recommendation 1 would have been unnecessary if such a function had been in place for the implementation of the recommendations from the SSR1 Review Team.
+The SSR2 Review Team believes that Recommendation 1 would have been unnecessary if such a function had been in place for the implementation of the recommendations from the SSR1 Review Team.
 In addition, building on the concept of a CCT implementation shepherd, ICANN org should provide quarterly reports to the members of the review team that produced the recommendations, allowing the review team members themselves to provide regular feedback on whether the implementation is producing the intended effect, and avoiding questions from the next generation of the review team when they assess the implementation.
-SSR2 Review Team believes that the assessment of the SSR1 Review Team recommendations would have been straightforward had such a function been in place before the SSR2 Review Team was seated.
+The SSR2 Review Team believes that the assessment of the SSR1 Review Team recommendations would have been straightforward had such a function been in place before the SSR2 Review Team was seated.

 Suggestion 2